PerlFFI/FFI-Platypus/README.md

 # SUPPORT

-The intent of the `FFI-Platypus` team is to support the same versions of Perl that are supported by the Perl toolchain.
+The intent of the `FFI-Platypus` team is to support the same versions of Perl that are supported by the Perl Toolchain.
 As of this writing that means 5.16 and better.

 IRC: #native on irc.perl.org